Low-energy excitations and transport functions of the one-dimensional Kondo insulator: Correlation functions

 Now, let us turn to the SSF, as shown in Fig.~\ref{fig:U2-8}(d,~h,~l).
 While we see similar excitations as in the CSF, the most prominent feature is a flat band with a strong peak at $k=\pi$ at low energies.
 At $U=0$, this band of spin excitations becomes the band of excitations seen in the convolution of the single-particle Green's function at $\omega\approx 1.6$ in Fig.~\ref{fig:U2-8}(b).
 For $U=0$, this band originates in excitations of $f$ electrons close to the Fermi energy.
 These excitations quickly diminish in the CSF and become pure spin excitations, whose energy decreases with increasing interaction strength.
 These spin excitations have much smaller excitation energy for large interaction strengths than the excitations seen in the CSF.
 Previous studies have predicted these excitations using the density matrix renormalization group\cite{Tsunetsugu1997,PhysRevB.53.R8828,PhysRevB.46.3175,PhysRevLett.68.1030,PhysRevB.47.12451,PhysRevLett.71.3866,Shibata_1998,Shibata_1999,PhysRevLett.81.4939} or variational Monte Carlo \cite{WANG1994463,PhysRevLett.74.2367,PhysRevB.61.2482,PhysRevLett.83.796,PhysRevB.63.155114}, focusing on the spin gap.

 We stress here that our solution does not make any assumptions about the ground state of the Kondo insulator.
-Besides the error arising due to the truncation of the matrices in the VMPS wavefunction and a limited frequency resolution due to a Fourier transform of finite time data, our results are numerically exact.
 As can be seen in Fig.~\ref{fig:U2-8}, the energy of this excitation depends on the momentum, particularly for weak interactions.
 The lowest energy is reached for $k=\pi$.
 We show the SSF for different interaction strengths at $k=\pi$ in Fig.~\ref{fig:SSF_max}.
 We see that the energy of this excitation quickly decreases with increasing interaction strength.
 At the same time, the amplitude of the excitation strongly increases at $k=\pi$.
 The energy of this excitation thereby follows an exponential law as shown in the inset of Fig.~\ref{fig:SSF_max}.
 Thus, while charge excitations have a large gap, as shown above in the CSF, the spin gap becomes very small and follows a Kondo-temperature-like behavior for large interaction strengths.
+This difference can also be seen in the correlation lengths of spin-spin and charge-charge correlations, shown in appendix~\ref{sec:app_corr_length}.